sassoftware/viya-ark/playbooks/deployment-report/README.md

-# SAS Viya Administration Resource Kit (Viya-ARK) - Deployment Report Playbook
+# SAS Viya Administration Resource Kit (Viya-ARK) - Viya Deployment Report Playbook

 ## Introduction
 This playbook gathers information about SAS Viya software and the hosts where it is deployed.